frosas/lag/README.md

   - SW registered: "Offline mode ready"
     - Note we don't have to ask the user to reload the page as this won't change anything.
+- Include build details in every file (HTML, JS, ...)
+- Why production is not getting the last version?
+Is it CloudFlare?